byterubpay/byterub-site/_posts/2016-08-28-overview-and-logs-for-the-dev-meeting-held-on-2016-08-28.md

 **\<NoodleDoodle>** The trezor firmware itself should be easier, except it's split into 5 or 6 repos
 **\<fluffypony>** ok cool
 **\<NoodleDoodle>** I should be able to do it.
-**\<fluffypony>** NoodleDoodle: do you want us to host it on the monero-project Github in its own repo, obvs giving you collab access, to make it more "formal" and part of the core project?
+**\<fluffypony>** NoodleDoodle: do you want us to host it on the byterubpay Github in its own repo, obvs giving you collab access, to make it more "formal" and part of the core project?
 **\<tewinget>** late, but here
 **\<NoodleDoodle>** Sure, anything.
 I actually started on keepkey awhile back as well, although it's not as complete as trezor.
 **\<fluffypony>** ok cool